SM City Laoag: Mall features

 Starbucks was the first store to open in the mall, on April 30, 2025, a month ahead of the mall's opening.
 J.CO Donuts & Coffee followed suit with an opening on May 24, 2025.

 Other stores and services commonly found in SM malls—such as Burger King, Dairy Queen, and Krispy Kreme—were initially planned to open in the mall.
 However, these three establishments ultimately did not open, and several retail spaces remain vacant.
 While their opening now appears unlikely, the possibility has not been entirely ruled out.
-Notably, a soon-to-open Dairy Queen branch at Robinsons Ilocos had already begun mass hiring on August 16–17, 2025.

 A number of stores and services opened ahead of the mall's grand opening as well, offering free items such as food to visitors.

 Parking

 The mall offers over 1,300 parking slots across three parking areas: the largest is the rooftop parking lot, followed by the west wing lot, and the smallest, the east wing lot.
 When these parking areas reach full capacity, especially when the mall first opened, or other special occasions, vehicles often resort to on-street parking along the mall's internal roads, made possible by their considerable width.
 However, mall guards will sometimes restrict on-street parking depending on traffic volume.

 The mall also has two bicycle racks on the west and east sides, both equipped with repair stands.